 So get yourself some meal prep containers to hold all of your not-that-hard work, organize your fridge so you can actually find everything in there, and consider some handy Instant Pot accessories—and at least one part of your life can actually get less complicated.

-Instant Pot Duo 6-Quart 7-in-1 Multi-Use Programmable Pressure Cooker, $79 at Walmart
+Instant Pot Duo 6-Quart 7-in-1 Multi-Use Programmable Pressure Cooker, $79 from Walmart

 Here are seven ways to use your Instant Pot to meal prep breakfast, lunch, and dinner for the week—with recipes and ideas on what to do with your various components so you don’t get bored of any of them.